zjlab-cohort-study/RD-depression/README.md

 ---

 ### 5. Proteomics and machine learning

-- `feature_selection.py`
+- `GO enrichment.R`
-  Two-stage feature selection pipeline.
+  Pathway enrichment analysis and plot.

-- `train_model.py`
+- `machine learning`
-  Train and evaluate prediction models.
+  All python scripts used for modeling and plotting.

 ---